 Bordetella, aka kennel cough, is a highly infectious, airborne bacteria that can be spread through physical exposure or transferred in shared water bowls and cages.
 This bacteria can lead to severe coughing, vomiting, depression, and can potentially cause pneumonia by irritating your dog’s windpipe.

 Most vets strongly recommend this vaccine, but consider it to be non-core.
 If you want to board your pup or register for training classes, though, proof of the bordetella vaccine is required.
 It can be taken as an injection, nasal spray, or orally.
 Dr. Liff typically recommends this vaccination every 12 months.
-If you are planning to board your puppy often, she suggests a shot every 6 months.
+If you are planning to board your puppy often, she suggests a shot every six months.

 Lyme disease